Nagarhole National Park and Tiger Reserve

 The areas of Nagarhole used to be hunting grounds for Maharajas of Mysore back in history.
-In those years, it included the forest areas of Arkeri, Hatgat and Nalkegin Kodagu.
+In those years, it included the forest areas of Arkeri, Hatgat, and Nalkegin Kodagu.
 In the year 1974, certain adjoining areas were added to it and the place received a new identity as the Nagarhole Game Reserve.

-Flora and Fauna – Nagarhole National Park
+Flora and Fauna – Nagarhole

 Insects: The reserve is rich in insect variety so much so that extensive studies on insect biodiversity have been carried out here.
-There are known 96 varieties of dung beetles 60 species of ants.
+There are known 96 varieties of dung beetles and 60 species of ants.
 The unusual ant species of jumping ants are also residents of Nagarhole.
-They are known to jump up to a metre high.
+They are known to jump up to a meter high.

 Avifauna: The Park is officially recognized as an important bird area and is home to 270 bird species.
-Some of these species are: darters, red headed vulture, Malabar grey hornbill, white bellied tree pie etc. The ‘critically endangered’ Oriental white backed vulture is also seen here.
+Some of these species are darters, red-headed vulture, Malabar grey hornbill, white-bellied treepie, etc. The ‘critically endangered’ Oriental white-backed vulture is also seen here.

-Safari Details – Nagarhole Tiger Reserve
+Safari Details – Nagarhole National Park

-Jeep Safari: You can roam around the park in an open top jeep and savor the sights of small and large Nagarhole denizens.
+Jeep Safari: You can roam around the park in an open-top jeep and savor the sights of small and large Nagarhole denizens.

 Boat Safari: This takes you from your resort upstream on the River Kabini and brings you to the dividing area of Bandipur and Nagarhole National Parks.
 You can take a look at various animals congregating at the river banks.
-Marsh crocosdiles and water birds may also make appearances.
+Marsh crocodiles and water birds may also make appearances.

-Places of Interest
+Other places of Interest

-Irppu Falls: The waterfall down Brahmagiri is a stunning, calming, serene sight that will fill you with wonder of nature’s many gifts.
+Irppu Falls: The waterfall down Brahmagiri is a stunning, calming, serene sight that will fill you with the wonder of nature’s many gifts.
 This particular location pulls many tourists around and none have regretted visiting here ever.

 Reaching Nagarhole National Park

-- By Air: The nearest airport is Bangalore which is 220 KMs from Nagarhole and is well connected to rest of the country through frequent up and down flights.
+- By Air: The nearest airport is Bangalore which is 220 KMs from Nagarhole and is well connected to the rest of the country through frequent up and down flights.

-- By Rail: The closest well connected railway junction is Mysore.
+- By Rail: The closest well-connected railway junction is Mysore.
 Nagarhole Tiger Reserve is 96 KMs from Mysore.
 It is a distance of 2 hours drive.

 - By Road: The reserve is well connected to major cities of Karnataka through motorable highways.
-These highways connect through cities of Mysore and Madikere.
+These highways connect through the cities of Mysore and Madikere.
 Travel from both places takes about 02 hours to reach Nagarhole Tiger Reserve.

 - Take care of reaching the park gates well before dusk.
 The road that leads to nearby lodges runs through the park and is often blocked by elephants.
 For this reason, the road officially closes at 6 PM.

-- If you wish to trek at Nagarhole Tiger Reserve, ditch the idea of doing it during monsoon.
+- If you wish to trek at Nagarhole Tiger Reserve, ditch the idea of doing it during the monsoon.
 The erratic showers wash out all dirt tracks and trekking is almost impossible.